Course description from the DTU course catalogue.

 When participating in this course, we assume that you know basic geometry, trigonometry, and vector algebra.
 Some knowledge of basic differential and integral calculus as well as matrix-vector equations is an advantage.
 We also expect you to have some previous programming experience.
 In particular, we assume that you are familiar with a programming language such as C/C++, Java, Python, or Matlab.

 The assessment is based on your lab journal and project report (and associated code).
-These must be collected in one or two pdf files and a supplementary zip-file with code and uploaded to DTU Learn (Assignments) before the deadline (see above).
+These must be in pdf or html format and uploaded to DTU Learn (Assignments) before the deadline (see above).
 There is no oral examination in this course.
 Your work is assessed in its entirety and you will be graded using the 7-step scale.

 As a rough guideline, the project is usually 40% to 50% of the grade because it is carried out more independently.
 The exercises are then roughly 50% to 60% of the grade.
 You need more than 50% to pass.
 This means that it is very difficult to pass the course if you do not hand in a project together with a project report, and it is not possible to pass if you do not hand in any solutions for any of the worksheets.
 On the other hand, if you do 75% of the exercise worksheets and work your way through the project and write a decent project report for this work, you will probably pass with a decent grade.
 The word "probably" in this context means "depending on the correctness of your solutions".